angus-mackenzie/ASD-Notes/ASD02.md

 * Who needs to be kept informed about the project
 * How they will receive the information?
     * Weekly review meeting
-    * progress reports
+    * Progress reports
-    * revised schedule
+    * Revised schedule

 Risk Management Plan
 * Identify as many risks as possible